The Carbon Cash-Back Solution

 State and Federal Bills

-New Hampshire's 2023 House Bill HB 372 would have commission a study on the impacts of federal carbon pricing on the citizens, towns, businesses, and state.
+New Hampshire's 2023 House Bill HB 372 would commission a study on the impacts of federal carbon pricing on the citizens, towns, businesses, and state.
 Getting local stakeholders together to identify risks and opportunities will help New Hampshire make the most of a clean energy future.

 Who Has Already Put a Price on Carbon?